vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

     * The `rviz` model is not building properly.
     * Movement signals are not being sent to the cobot OR its not taking input properly.
 * More testing/debugging needed.

+---

+# Frequently Encountered Issues

+Below is a list of freqently encounters problems when working with the myCobot 280 M5.
+If a solution has been found, it is logged here with the issue.

+## Hardware Issues

+### ATOM Issues

+#### Issue 1:
+While connected via serial port (USB), the ATOM LED lights do not respond to Python commands to change color.

+**Solutions**:
+- _Currently looking for solutions._

+### Connection Issues

+#### Issue 1:
+While connected via serial port (USB), the cobot is able to recieve angles sent via code; but, the cobot does not report its own angles (i.e.: its current position).

+**Solutions**:
+- Reset the BASIC by pressing the red button on the left side of the BASIC (right above the USB-C port).
+- Hard reset the cobot by unplugging the USB connection and power adapter from the cobot.
+Wait 7 seconds, then plug back in the power adapter and USB connection.

+## Software Issues